markmeeus/MarcelloDB/README.md

 ```

-Deleting objects
+#Deleting objects
-=

 Delete your objects like this:
 ```cs
 bookCollection.Destroy(book.ID);
 ```

-How Objects are Identified
+#How Objects are Identified
-=

 MarcelloDB needs a single property which uniquely identifies an object.
 This value is needed to build the main index and make a distinction between an insert or an update.